Tourism in the Basque Autonomous Community: Rioja Alavesa

 Twenty centuries ago, the Romans arrived at Rioja Alavesa bringing with them vine plants and forever changing the destiny of the region.
 Located between the rocky Cantabrian Mountains and the River Ebro, Rioja Alavesa has one of Europe's most deeply rooted wine-producing traditions.
-You can find countless wineries in Rioja Alavesa.
+The region is home to many wineries.
 The restoration of many of their facilities has been entrusted to renowned architects, resulting in a curious combination of harvesting tradition and visual modernity.
 The main exponents of this architectural revolution are the Ysios winery, by Santiago Calatrava; the Marqués de Riscal winery, by Frank Gehry; the Viña Real winery, by Philippe Mazieres and the Baigorri winery, by Iñaki Aspiazu.
 The wine produced in Rioja Alavesa is complemented by many other wineries of all shapes and sizes, ranging from those managed as small businesses to those which are a family tradition.
 Most of them offer the opportunity to go on a guided tour, to discover their facilities and learn about wine production.
 Rioja Alavesa also has Megalithic sites and monuments.
 The land neighbouring the Cantabrian Mountains conceals one of the largest concentrations of dolmens in the Basque Country.
 Proof of this is the narrow spine which starts off near Meano, in the East, and which weaves its way up to Leza, several kilometres to the west.
 These are the monolithic monuments of El Sotillo, San Martín, Los Llanos and la Chabola de la Hechicera.
 At the other end, near to Labastida, there is an important wine presses site on which the coveted grape was tread.
-In Rioja Alavesa you can also visit several medieval villages.
+There are multiple medieval villages in the region.
 Laguardia is the entire region's figurehead, the starting point of what is known as the wine route, which brings together the historical and cultural legacy of the region and everything related to the world of wine.
 Other villages which are tourist attractions are Peñacerrada, Labraza, Labastida, Elvillar, Samaniego and Elciego.